General presentation of Carnival

 It can also be advantageous to know the geographical distribution of the Carnival Group’s revenue that is generated as follows: 55.2% of this company’s turnover is from North America, 30.4% in Europe, 12.6% in Australia and Asia and 1.8% from the rest of the world.

-72% of retail investor accounts lose money when trading CFDs with this provider.
+77% of retail CFD accounts lose money.
 This is an advert for trading CFDs on Plus500